A Workflow Was Productive, but Too Fragile to Scale

 What is hidden is not effort alone.

-That is sustainable for a while.
-It is often admirable.
 But it is not a scalable design.

-Which is why the real transition is not from “small team” to “big team.”
+The real transition is not from “small team” to “big team.”

 It is from person-carried structure to system-carried structure.